PengTang2025/TransformerSeq2Seq-CopyTask-with-AttentionVis-CustomPigLatin/README.md

     pad_idx = 0
     main(batch_size=batch_size, num_epochs=num_epochs, device=device, lr=lr, pad_idx=pad_idx, my_seed=my_seed)
 ```
 The script also contains commented-out code for **loading a trained model** to run evaluation and generate visualizations without retraining.
+To generate the combined attention heatmap as shown in **Visualization Interpretation**, please use the provided `merge_image.py`.

 ## 🔬 Experiments Record
 This is a very simple task for the Transformer model.
 Therefore, early stopping based on validation loss was applied, and training stopped within 10 epochs.